mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - *Billing boundary*: determines how an Azure account is billed for - can create multiple subscriptions for different billing reqs with different invoices/reports to allow you to organize & manage costs
     - *Access control boundary*: access-mgt policies applied at subscription level to reflect org structure and billing to different departments or set policies at dept levels
         - limit marketing to small VMs for example
+    - can have certain quotas assigned to limit usage
+    - can have spending limits which you cannot go over, but you can remove the limit (if set)
+    - if it expires - you can't create new resources, but you can always access the data stored there
 - Reasons to create separate subscriptions:
     - Environments - dev/test/prod costs & access control set at subscription level
     - Org Structures - subscriptions to follow org structure and grant/deny access to org structure